fabianlischka/InfoSec101/index.md

 ### Meta-Notes
-These documents are intended as a supplement to an introductory talk on Information Security for (non-IT) professionals, such as journalists, doctors, lawyers, counselors, political activists, etc.
+These documents are intended as a supplement to an introductory talk on Information Security for (non-IT) professionals.

 Thus: